South Fork American River - 2 Day Camp Trip

 plus $16 per person county, state and federal river access fees.

-Rafting Trip Departures: Every Saturday April thru October and every Monday and Thursday June thru August.
+Rafting Trip Departures: Every Saturday April thru October and every Thursday June thru August.
 You may arrive the night before your trip for your first nights of camping.

 Our 2 day trip includes 4 delicious meals (plus dinner on weekend trips) and 2 nights camping at our private river front camp where you can enjoy our grass lawn, recreation area with sand volleyball court, ping pong and foosball.
 Cabin tents and river tents can be added at an additional cost.
-The 2 day Camp Trip includes the $10 camping fee per person/per night.
 You may bring your own tent at no additional cost.